sportsclimbs/grades/content/lists/uk-routes.md

 The best years previously were 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-But 2021 is now up to 13 ascents with a few months left and some almost completed projects by several climbers.
+But 2021 is now up to 14 ascents with perhaps a month of good weather there are still some almost completed projects by several climbers.

-The so far:
+2021 so far:

 1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
 2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin